Sayyid Sameer Ali

 A graduate of a six-year traditional seminary (Hawzah), Sayyid Sameer further strengthened his academic foundation with a master’s degree in Religious Studies from Stanford University.
 Over the past decade, he has served as a resident scholar and a sought-after speaker across North America, while also contributing to scholarly research on Islamic manuscripts and intellectual history.

 He is a board-certified chaplain with over ten years of experience providing compassionate pastoral care in hospitals, universities, and community settings.
-Deeply committed to bridging faith and mental health, he is currently pursuing advanced studies in Clinical Mental Health Counseling, equipping him to offer culturally sensitive, faith-informed wellness support to the Muslim community across North America.
+Deeply committed to bridging faith and mental health, he has obtained a M.A in Clinical Mental Health Counseling (University of the Cumberlands-CACREP), equipping him to offer culturally sensitive, faith-informed wellness support to the Muslim community across North America.

 Sayyid Sameer’s work reflects a lifelong commitment to nurturing spiritual resilience, fostering dialogue between Islamic tradition and contemporary challenges, and empowering individuals through integrated faith and mental wellness initiatives.